Market Update August 2017

-House price inflation continues to moderate because of constraints around housing affordability, credit conditions and loan-to-value ratios.
-However, a resurgence in prices could be on the cards, due to the construction sector’s resource constraints as well as population growth.
+House price inflation continues to slow because of constraints around housing affordability, credit conditions and loan-to-value ratios.
+However, a resurgence in prices could be on the cards, due to the construction sector’s resource constraints as well as continuing strong population growth.

 NZ Herald’s Business Editor Liam Dann said that this latest announcement from the Reserve Bank would be interesting to buyers wanting to fix their mortgage rates.
 "If you are considering a fixed rate mortgage it may remove some of pressure to fix long," said Liam.

 In other news, headline inflation, which had increased across countries such as China, is now expected to drop.
 This is because the inflation increases seen over the past year was due to increases in the cost of food and oil.
 So with the effects of higher fuel and food prices predicted to dissipate early next year, annual headline inflation is expected to fall below the bottom of the target range and then return to the target midpoint.